Frequently Asked QuestionsFinancial Assistance QuestionsInsurance Coverage QuestionsUnique Billing Statement Questions

 - I have an out of network insurance.
 Can I still be seen at Cleveland Clinic?

-Patients with out of network insurance can come to Cleveland Clinic and our financial counselors can assist you.
+Patients with out of network insurance can come to Cleveland Clinic and our Patient Financial Advocates can assist you.

 Unique Billing Statement Questions